Terence Tse (racing driver)

 "Terence" Tse Kin Leung (謝健良) is a Hong Kong racing driver currently competing in the TCR International Series and TCR Asia Series.
 Having previously competed in the Asian Formula Renault Series and Clio Cup China Series amongst others.

 Racing career

 Tse began his career in 2015 in the Clio Cup China Series, he also raced in the Asian Formula Renault Series at the same time.
-He finished 7th in both series'.
-He continued in the Clio Cup China Series for 2016, finishing 4th in the standings.
+He finished seventh in both series'.
+He continued in the Clio Cup China Series for 2016, finishing fourth in the standings.
 He switched to the TCR Asia Series for 2016, joining the series with Roadstar Racing.

-In November 2016 it was announced that he would race in the TCR International Series, driving a SEAT León Cup Racer for Roadstar Racing.
+In November 2016, it was announced that Tse would race in the TCR International Series, driving a SEAT León Cup Racer for Roadstar Racing.
 However he failed to qualify for the races.

 Business career

-Terence Tse is the owner/operator of Chit Fai Motors Group Limited, which provides minibus services connecting Whampoa, Hung Hom, Hong Kong.
+Tse is the owner/operator of Chit Fai Motors Group Limited, which provides minibus services connecting Whampoa, Hung Hom, Hong Kong.
 After the opening of the MTR Kwun Tong Line extension, his four minibus routes suffered HK$2 million loss, in the end he had to cease providing these services.